MichaelPuckett2/SpeckyStandard/README.md

     **Data Access Layers**

     The RestPollingAttribute can be used to label a Speck as a data access layer for rest results.
-    The default implementation of the RestPolling uses WebClient and Newtonsoft on a seperate thread to keep the RestData updated.
+    The default implementation of the RestPolling uses HttpClient and Newtonsoft on a seperate thread to keep the RestData updated.
     Add the RestDataAttribute to the expected json result object type and let Specky do the work.
     After Specky has completed initializing via SpeckAutoStrapper.Start you can at anytime start or stop the Data Access Layers like so:
     SpeckControllersManager.StartControllers();